Raquelemeka/Game-Suite/README.md

 ## How to Run
 1. Clone this repo.
-2. Open `CardWar.xcodeproj` in Xcode.
+2. Open `WarCardGame.xcodeproj` in Xcode.
 3. Build for simulator or device.

 ## Why I Built This